open-edge-insights/video-ingestion/docs/generic_server_doc.md

       }
     ```

-2. STOP_INGESTION: to stop the ingestor

-    Payload format:
+- STOP_INGESTION — Use this command to stop the ingestor.
+The payload format is as follows:

     ```javascript
       {